jan-keuchel/writing-an-interpreter/research.md

-# Information necessary in order to write a interpreter
+# Information necessary in order to write an interpreter

-## Pieces of a interpreter
+## Pieces of an interpreter
 - Lexer
 - Parser
 - AST